sjdseu/Real-CATS/README.md

 | CE.tsv    | 12,561       | 21         | 52           | Criminal addresses on Ethereum |
 | BE.tsv    | 16,020       | 1          | 52           | Benign addresses on Ethereum   |

-For addresses on Ethereum, Real-CATS contains three files to describe the interactions with token contracts.
+For addresses on Ethereum, Real-CAD contains three files to describe the interactions with token contracts.

 | File Name      | Description                                                  |
 | -------------- | ------------------------------------------------------------ |